Admissions Guide - Grading and Evaluation

 Other criteria may be included depending on the nature of the course being taught.

-An overall grade point average of 2.0 is required for graduation.
+In most cases, an overall grade point average of 2.0 is required for graduation.
 Specific programs may require students to achieve grade competencies higher than those required by the stated grading policy.
-Students will be advised of this standard as part of the course outline.
+Students will be advised of this standard as part of the course outline or in their program manual.

 C. Grade Point Average (GPA)